-Lama Tharchin Rinpoche is a Dzogchen (Great Perfection) master of Vajrayana Buddhism.
-He is the tenth lineage holder of the Repkong Ngakpas.
+Lama Tharchin Rinpoche was a Dzogchen (Great Perfection) master of Vajrayana Buddhism.
+He was the tenth lineage holder of the Repkong Ngakpas.
 This is a family lineage of yogis, or householders, and was the largest community of non-monastic practitioners in Tibet.
 Rinpoche was trained in His Holiness Dudjom Rinpoche's monastery, engaged in five years of solitary retreat and then completed the three year retreat with three others under Dudjom Rinpoche.

-In addition to Dudjom Rinpoche, his main teachers have been Chatral Rinpoche, Lama Sherab Dorje Rinpoche, and Dungse Thinley Norbu Rinpoche.
+In addition to Dudjom Rinpoche, his main teachers were Chatral Rinpoche, Lama Sherab Dorje Rinpoche, and Dungse Thinley Norbu Rinpoche.
 Rinpoche left Tibet by foot with his family in 1960.
 He lived in Orissa, India and Kathmandu, Nepal before coming to America in 1984 for health reasons.
 While in America, Dudjom Rinpoche asked Lama Tharchin Rinpoche to turn the third wheel of Dharma, the teachings of Vajrayana Buddhism.

 Lama Tharchin Rinpoche passed into Parinirvana on July 22nd, 2013.

 Orgyen Chowang Rinpoche is a meditation master in the Nyingma lineage of the Buddhist tradition.
 He began his studies at the age of fourteen at Larung Gar in Serta, eastern Tibet, with his teacher, the great Jigmed Phuntsok Rinpoche, who is widely acknowledged as one of the greatest Dzogchen masters of the twentieth century.